YihengLiang/YihengLiang.github.io/index.md

 _2019.01-Present Qingdao_

 My research direction is the nitrogen-containing organic matters (e.g., nitrated phenols) in the ambient aerosol, including the sources, size-distribution, and secondary formation process.
 During my research in SDU, I fulfilled my research highly-independently throughout the process of sampling, measurement, data analysis, and drafting under the supervision of my supervisor.
 To understand the chemical and size-resolved characteristics and further the secondary formation processes of nitrated phenols in a coastal area in North China, we conducted a field observation in early 2019 in Qingdao.
-Currently, my research result has been published on Chemosphere.
+Currently, my research result has been published on _Chemosphere_.
 Besides, I supervised undergraduate students on their graduation projects.
 - Contact: Dr. Xinfeng Wang – xinfengwang@sdu.edu.cn

 ## EXPERIENCE & SKILLS